All About Philosophy and Religion Professors

 Types of Philosophy & Religion Professor

-Is There Job Demand for Philosophy and Religion Professors?
+Is There Going to be Demand for Philosophy and Religion Professors?

-In 2016, there was an estimated number of 31,800 jobs in the United States for Philosophy & Religion Professor.
+In the United States, there were 31,800 jobs for Philosophy & Religion Professor in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Philosophy & Religion Professor by 2026.
 The BLS estimates 2,900 yearly job openings in this field.

 The states with the most job growth for Philosophy & Religion Professor are Colorado, New York, and Missouri.
 Watch out if you plan on working in Wyoming, South Dakota, or Maine.
 These states have the worst job growth for this type of profession.